 By the early 2000s, this team and its clients were becoming more concerned about value destruction attributable to poor corporate governance, disregard for the importance of licence to operate, and inattention to the financial consequences of environmental risks.
 It was apparent some of these factors lay beyond the reach of traditional investment research and investment practice.

 With outcomes for its members in mind, CSC drove and funded the establishment of BT Governance Advisory Service (BT GAS) in 2001 under Erik Mather.
-(Mather would go on to be the founding managing director Regnan).
-On behalf of CSC, BT GAS began research into corporate governance and investment governance gaps (with the assistance of the Monash team) and deployed this via an innovative overlay service, engaging ASX companies in a constructive manner – to drive improvements in areas as diverse as audit arrangements, executive pay, environmental disclosures and workplace safety.
+(Mather would go on to be the founding managing director of Regnan).
+On behalf of CSC, BT GAS began research into corporate and investment governance gaps (with the assistance of the Monash team) and deployed this via an innovative overlay service.
+BT GAS developed engagement practices with ASX-listed companies in a constructive manner with a clear objective to drive improvements in areas as diverse as audit arrangements, executive pay, environmental disclosures and workplace safety.

 In 2003, CSC (then ‘ARIA’) and BT GAS were among only three recipients worldwide to be given a prestigious first tier United Nations Royal Award for Responsible Investment for this pioneering model.

-In 2007, BT GAS re-launched as Regnan – Governance Research & Engagement, its ownership having expanded to several institutional investor clients.
-At this time, it also packaged its proprietary research for fund managers to use in their own investment processes.
+In 2007, BT GAS re-launched as Regnan – Governance Research & Engagement after its ownership had expanded to several institutional investor clients (including HESTA and VFMC).
+At this time, Regnan also packaged its proprietary research for fund managers to use in their own investment processes.
 The Monash partnership had resulted in a significant capability in evaluating the relationship of environmental, social and governance (ESG) factors to investment value.
 In 2010, the Monash team merged with Regnan.

-Today, the Regnan team continues to include members of each predecessor organisation and operates out of Sydney and Melbourne.
-CSC and Pendal have assumed equal co-ownership.
-In addition to its well-established research and engagement services, Regnan now offers responsible investment advisory to make its observations and insights, gathered over many years, available to a broader audience of responsible investors.
+Today, Regnan continues to deliver its highly regarded research and stewardship services through a team of professionals that includes members of the aforementioned Monash and BT GAS organisations who operate out of Sydney and Melbourne.
+In addition to our well-established research and engagement services, Regnan now offers responsible investment advisory to make the team’s observations and insights, gathered over many years, available to a broader audience of responsible investors.